Reviews11 min read

 Landing Pages and Forms

-You can A/B test headlines, embed forms anywhere, and connect them directly to automation sequences.
-It's a cohesive workflow that doesn't require bolting on third-party tools just to capture a lead.
+You can test different headlines, embed forms anywhere on your site, and wire them straight into your automation sequences.
+The whole workflow hangs together without needing to stitch in other tools just to capture a lead.

 Creator Network and Recommendations

-One of ConvertKit's standout features in 2026 is the Recommendations system (previously the Sparkloop network).
-When someone subscribes to your list, you can recommend other creators' newsletters — and vice versa.
-It's essentially built-in paid growth without buying Meta ads.
+One of the standout additions to ConvertKit in 2026 is the Recommendations system (used to be called the Sparkloop network).
+Basically, when someone joins your list, you can recommend other creators' newsletters to them — and they do the same for you.
+It's organic growth built right into the platform.

-For newsletter writers trying to grow on a budget, this is genuinely valuable.
-Not every niche works equally well here — B2B is tougher to match — but consumer-facing newsletters see real traction.
-I've seen creators add thousands of subscribers per month through this alone.
+For newsletter writers trying to grow without spending money on ads, this is genuinely valuable.
+Different niches see different results — B2B is tougher — but if you're writing consumer-focused content, you can see real subscriber bumps from this feature alone.
+I've watched creators add thousands of subscribers per month just through reciprocal recommendations.

 Commerce and Digital Products